cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 If the other non-Tendermint chain is a **fast-finality chain**, i.e. a blockchain using a fast-finality consensus algorithm, the connection can be established by adapting IBC to work with the non-Tendermint consensus mechanism.

-If the other chain is a **probabilistic-finality chain**, i.e. a blockchain without fast finality like those relying on PoW, a simple adaptation of IBC is not sufficient.
+If the other chain is a **probabilistic-finality chain**, i.e. a blockchain without fast finality like those relying on Proof-of-Work (PoW), a simple adaptation of IBC is not sufficient.
 Instead, a more elaborate setup is required.
 More precisely, a proxy-chain, a so-called **peg-zone**, helps establish interoperability.
 Peg-zones are fast-finality blockchains tracking chain states to establish finality.
-The peg-zone chain itself is IBC-compatible and actes as the **bridge** between the rest of the IBC network, i.e. its blockchains, and the probabilistic-finality chain.
+The peg-zone chain itself is IBC-compatible and acts as the **bridge** between the rest of the IBC network, i.e. its blockchains, and the probabilistic-finality chain.

 One such peg-zone implementation exists for Ethereum and is named the **Gravity DEX bridge**.